sagemath/sagewiki_to_gh-2022-10-10/msri07/discuss.md

 = Topics for Discussion =

+ * Interactive parallel computation -- Adding one high-latency extra clever node to the cluster -- YOU!

  * 2-core -- is it worth

  * task farming: will it be the first large usage.